mfernandezcean/Excel_project_The_Forage/README.md

 [KPMG virtual internship](https://www.theforage.com/modules/m7W4GMqeT3bh9Nb2c/S3uFvbDL49EA43ukg?ref=os5F6SHBM8o8xGJaD)

-This projects is based on a simulated scenario created by KMPG in it's Virtual Internship.
+This project is based on a simulated scenario created by KMPG in it's Virtual Internship.

 Shortly, you work as a member of the Data Analyst's team of the firm with a **new client that is a mid-size company that sells bycicle and accesiories in Australia.**

 The client is **looking** to **expand** to a ***new market*** and the goal is to assist them with recommendations, based on the analytical work, to **improve their marketing campaign**.

-This task has three steps:
+### **This task has three steps:**
  1. Data Quality Assessment
  2. Data Insights & Model build
  3. Visualising the results